Adaptive Mold Cooling and Plant SCADA for a Glass Container Manufacturer

 AMS is a systems integrator and machine builder.
 Our work is in motion control and industrial automation systems, across glass container manufacturing, paper converting, web handling, aerospace tooling, and applications most companies haven’t tried before.

-We’ve been working in the glass container industry long enough to understand the forming process, the IS machine environment, and what plant teams actually need from a control system.
-Not just at commissioning, but for the lifetime of the equipment, when the evolving demands and technology have changed, and the system needs to keep pace with these changes.
+AMS has worked in the glass container industry long enough to understand the forming process, the IS machine environment, and what plant teams need to flourish.
+Not just at commissioning, but for the lifetime of the equipment.
+When the evolving demands and technology have changed, and the system needs to keep pace with these changes.

 If your mold cooling system is running on manual adjustments, or your plant data is living in silos that limit its value, we would welcome the opportunity to understand your operation and explore what’s possible.